amansingh1912/Telecom_CustomerChurn_Analysis/README.md

 * Customer Profile Churn for categories that stayed, churned, and joined overall are different from each other mainly, but some of them are the same

-* Yes, the Company is losing high-value customers based on the insights.
-They are mainly on the parameters:
-•  Age Range
-• Internet Type
+* Interestingly, above 50 aged customers are the High-value customers and also the customers who are the most churned ones.

-For retaining them, customers could be invited to give some sort of feedbacks for the parameters where the churn is high and discuss it.
+For retaining them, customers could be invited to give some sort of feedbacks for the parameters where the churn is high and compared to competitors Contract pricing could be altered.
 Based on these feedbacks, telecom company should take necessary actions.

 ##### About 23% of overall revenue could be retained if these high-value customers "stayed"